As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Royal Milk Tea

-For instance, this Nittoh Kocha instant royal milk tea powder is technically capable of making Hokkaido milk tea at home because it uses a powdered Hokkaido milk.
+For instance, this Nittoh Kocha instant royal milk tea powder is technically capable of making Hokkaido milk tea at home because it uses powdered Hokkaido milk.
+Whether you’d get the same flavor and experience, I don’t know, but I suppose it’s better than nothing?

-The sugar (or honey), the tea leaves, and the milk (make sure its creamy) are all boiled one the stove at the same time before its poured through a siv and into a mug.
+The sugar (or honey), the tea leaves, and the milk (make sure it’s creamy) are all boiled on the stove at the same time before it’s poured through a sieve and into a mug.

-Many vending machines in Japan will stock take-away bottle of royal milk tea as it’s an extremely popular drink throughout the country.
+Many vending machines and convenience stores in Japan will stock takeaway bottles of royal milk tea as it’s an extremely popular drink throughout the country.
+I have a lot of friends in Japan who swear by this stuff!

 The differences between Hokkaido and Okinawa milk tea